kelteseth/arewemodulesyet/Readme.md

 # Are we modules yet?
 Not even close, lol.

-This website will track the most popular C++ libraries, compilers and build systems.
+This website will track the most popular C++ projects, compilers and build systems.
 We use vcpkg to get a rough idea on how popular a library is via how many revisions the port has.
 For more information, checkout the python script that parses the data: `generate_vcpkg_usage_stats.py`.

 ## Legend for `progress_overwrite.yml`